liamchampkin/liamchampkin/content/notes/inspiration-5.md

 color: hsla(0, 100%, 56.47%, 0.26)
 ---

 Here's a variety of inspiring articles, interesting content, and general links to websites that have interested me over the last couple of months.
-This collection includes features on Black Mirror, design handoff, and the branding of the Natural History Museum.
+This collection includes features on Black Mirror, design handoff, and Natural History Museum branding.

 ## Design handoff